rupanshusoi/Networks/README.md

-# Selective-Repeat Inspired File Transfer Protocol in Racket
+# Selective Repeat Inspired File Transfer Protocol in Racket

 ## Description
 As part of my computer networks course, I implemented a reliable file transfer protocol over UDP sockets using Racket.

 ## Usage
-All configuration parameters can be set in `globals.rkt`. `ftp.rkt` imports the client implementation and should be run to start the client.
-For starting the server, do `$ racket server.rkt`.
+All configuration parameters can be set in `globals.rkt`. `ftp.rkt` imports the client implementation and should be run by doing `$ racket ftp.rkt` to start the client.
+The server can be started similarly.

 ## Protocol
 The implementation is built over UDP sockets.
+Much of the reliability mechanism takes after the Selective Repeat protocol.
 We attach a header containing a sequence number and packet type with each payload.
 The server will keep re-transmitting a packet until the client is able to successfully ACK it.
 The client buffers incoming packets and periodically writes them to disk.

+To close the connection, the server sends a FIN and waits for an ACK (re-transmitting the FIN periodically).
+The client will only send the corresponding ACK once, so if it's dropped then the server will be left waiting forever.
+This is fine because it's impossible to make this part of the connection reliable.
+Fortunately, this will not affect the actual file transmission: the client will always be able to save the file correctly.

 ## Adverse Network Conditions
 Overall, the protocol is able to handle a variety of network conditions: packet loss, delays, reordering and jitter.
 Note that packet corruption is automatically handled by the UDP layer by using a checksum.

 ## Benchmarks

-We see that we are able to achieve a max transfer speed of 2.6 Gbps with a 16 KB packet size.
+The implementation is able to achieve a max transfer speed of 2.6 Gbps with a 16 KB packet size.

 | Packet size (bytes) | Throughput (Mbps) |
 |---------------------|-------------------|